anbox-cloud/discourse-docs/client-side-virtual-keyboard.md

         android:layout_height="match_parent" />
    ```

-## Build communication bridge
+## 3. Build communication bridge

 In your web application code, define the JavaScript functions that can be invoked from the Android Java layer (AnboxWebView).
 Those functions are just wrappers of the APIs that are exposed from the JavaScript SDK.

 Adding the following JavaScript code snippet builds up a communication tunnel between the Android Java layer (AnboxWebView) and the JavaScript layer.
 It attaches the AnboxStream object to the global `window` object.
-And those functions will automatically be invoked by the Android Java layer (AnboxWebView).
+The functions will automatically be invoked by the Android Java layer (AnboxWebView).

    ```
    <script type="module">